CanCalisir/tsfm-industrial-benchmark/README.md

 ## 4. Hyperparameters

-A core focus of this paper is evaluating whether massive, generalized Foundation Models inherently outperform smaller, highly specialized models on specific industrial tasks.
+A core focus of this paper is evaluating whether massive, generalized foundation models inherently outperform smaller, highly specialized models on specific industrial tasks.
 To ensure transparency and reproducibility, we have documented the architectures, parameter counts, and training configurations for the models evaluated.

 Detailed specifications can be found in the dedicated configuration files below: